Joshi79/Sim-LLM/README.md

 ## Project Structure

+Project Structure
+The repository is organized as follows:

+├── data/                  # Data files (ignored by git) \
+├── evaluation_notebooks/  # Jupyter notebooks for evaluation and analysis \
+├── reports/                 # Generated reports, plots, and model checkpoints \
+├── slurm_jobs/              # SLURM scripts for running jobs on a cluster \
+├── src/                   # Source code \
+│   ├── data_preperation/  # Scripts for data preprocessing and splitting  \
+│   ├── offline_evaluation/ # Scripts for offline evaluation of RL agents \
+│   ├── simulation/        # Scripts for running the LLM-based simulations \
+│   └── visualisations/    # Scripts for generating visualisations \
+├── .gitignore \
+├── README.md \
+└── requirements.txt \

 This repository organizes code, data, and notebooks as follows:
 - 'evaluation_notebooks': Contains evaluation scripts and notebooks.
 - reports: Contains generated reports and visualizations.